-The primary comparator group used to benchmark Director compensation during this review was comprised of 15 similar sized companies in the Canadian retail sector, supplemented by three companies with interlocking director relationships of similar size (the "Primary Comparator Group").
-North West's revenue is positioned at the 50th percentile relative to this peer group and its market capitalization is positioned at the 56th percentile (the data point that is higher than 50% and 56% respectively, of all other data in the sample when ranked low to high).
+The primary comparator group selected to benchmark Director compensation comprised of 15 similar sized companies in the Canadian retail sector, supplemented by three companies with interlocking director relationships of similar size (the "Primary Comparator Group").
+North West's revenue was positioned at the 50th percentile relative to this peer group and its market capitalization was positioned at the 56th percentile (the data point that is higher than 50% and 56% respectively, of all other data in the sample when ranked low to high).
 This group of companies is listed below.